 If you don’t want to make all content available at once, you can create a “Series” to drip content out based on the number of days since a user registered.

 Paid Memberships Pro Payment Options And Gateways

-Paid Memberships Pro comes with built-in support for six different payment gateways:
+Paid Memberships Pro comes with built-in support for seven different payment gateways:

 If you need access to more gateways, there’s also a WooCommerce integration that lets you sell memberships via WooCommerce.

 To entice new subscribers, you can offer both free trials or create discount codes.

 And once members have a subscription, they can manage their own subscription from the front-end, including options to change their membership level or cancel their subscription.

 Other Helpful Paid Memberships Pro Features

 With the paid versions of Paid Memberships Pro, you get access to 60+ add-ons, which gives you the potential for a lot of modular functionality including:

 - Option to sell access to individual posts or pages as an add-on package